Get planning your Easter

 With the weather getting warmer, dig out the picnic blanket and enjoy some al fresco dining.
 Here in Milford on Sea, you’ll have plenty of choices for the perfect picnic location from the beach at Hordle Cliff, the Green in the heart of the village, on the spit alongside Hurst Castle overlooking the Isle of Wight or down in the picturesque village of Keyhaven.

-And for those who are golf mad then head over the Barton on Sea Golf Club where all 27 holes provide a good test for golfers of all abilities, with the added advantage of being able to have a choice of three alternative 18-hole combinations, with unparalleled views of the sea on every hole.
+For those who are golf mad then head over to Barton on Sea Golf Club where all 27 holes provide a good test for golfers of all abilities, with the added advantage of being able to have a choice of three alternative 18-hole combinations, with unparalleled views of the sea on every hole.

 Indulge in Music

-If you’re looking for Easter related activities then pay a visit to Hurst Castle with its arts and crafts, spring wordsearch trail and an Easter maze to get yourself out off.
-Activities run from Saturday 1st April to Sunday 16th April from 10am to 5.30pm and are included in castle admission fee.
+If you’re looking for a fun educational day out then pay a visit to Hurst Castle with its ‘Then & Now’ themed trail, where you’ll explore the castle’s fascinating history and uncover fun facts alongs the way.
+You can also get creative with arts and crafts.
+Activities run from Friday 3rd April to Sunday 12th April from 10am to 5.30pm and are included in castle admission fee.

 Ride a Rollercoaster

 From thrill seekers to those who prefer a gentler pace, there are activities for everyone at Paultons Park this Easter.
-Visitors will be enchanted by their “Hoppy Easter” event running from 1st-16th April, where you’ll be able to meet Bobtail and Betty Bunny at the entrance for Easter cuddles.
-Guaranteed to put a spring in your step, there will also be colourful giant Easter Eggs and Bunnies hidden all around the entrance, how many can you spot?
+Visitors will be enchanted by their “Hoppy Easter” event running from 28th March-12th April, where you’ll be able to meet Bobtail and Betty Bunny at the entrance for Easter cuddles.

 Paultons is home to the UK exclusive Peppa Pig World.
 With 9 super fun rides and daily opportunities to meet Peppa Pig and George, watch your little ones’ eyes light up as they walk into Peppa’s very own theme park!